otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-jsdoc-postman.md

 npx prisma migrate dev
 ```

 You will be prompted to enter a name for the migration.
-Do not enter anything and press the `Enter` key.
+Name the migration `00_create_institution_table`.
 The new migration is in the `prisma/migrations` directory.
 You are encouraged to read the migration file.
 You should see some **SQL** statements.

 > **Note:** When you make a change to the `schema.prisma` file, you need to create a new migration and apply it.

+---

+### Naming Conventions

+When creating migrations, it is important to follow a consistent naming convention.
+This will help you keep track of your migrations and understand their purpose.
+Here are some examples:

+- `00_create_institution_table`
+- `01_add_region_to_institution_table`
+- `02_remove_country_from_institution_table`

 ---